History of AEK Athens F.C.: 1997–98 season

-Trochanas no longer being support financially the club, was looking for a buyer, placing in the presidency the lawyer, Alexis Kougias.
-Dumitru Dumitriu was hired in the position of the coach.
-AEK lost 2 important players with Temur Ketsbaia and Vasilios Borbokis, while Giannis Kalitzakis, Arnar Grétarsson and Chrysostomos Michailidis were transferred to the club.
-The team started the championship well and eventually Trochanas sold his shares to the financially powerful, English multinational ENIC.
-The former player of AEK, Lakis Nikolaou took over as president, contract renewals were made and in January they were strengthened with Georgios Donis and Kelvin Sebwe.
+Trochanas, no longer able to financially support the club, was looking for a buyer and appointed the lawyer, Alexis Kougias as president.
+Dumitru Dumitriu was appointed as manager.
+AEK lost two important footballers, Temur Ketsbaia and Vasilios Borbokis, while Giannis Kalitzakis, Arnar Grétarsson and Chrysostomos Michailidis were transferred to the club.
+The team started the championship well and Trochanas eventually sold his shares to the English multinational ENIC.
+Former AEK player, Lakis Nikolaou took over as president, contract renewals were made and in January they were strengthened with Georgios Donis and Kelvin Sebwe.
 In the Cup, AEK were eliminated in the round of 32 by Skoda Xanthi.
-In the UEFA Cup Winners' Cup AEK eliminated Dinaburg and Sturm Graz and were qualified to the quarter-finals where they were eliminated by Lokomotiv Moscow.
+In the UEFA Cup Winners' Cup AEK eliminated Dinaburg and Sturm Graz and qualified for the quarter-finals where they were eliminated by Lokomotiv Moscow.
 In the league AEK eventually finished third.
 Towards the end of the season, Dumitriu was fired and Antonis Minou took his place as an interim to close the season.